omegastrux/nodriver-cf-verify/readme.md

 It automatically detects whether a webpage is protected by a Cloudflare Turnstile challenge and attempts to verify it using the browser automation interfaces provided by **nodriver** or **zendriver**.

-This extension is particularly useful for automating headless access to pages protected by Cloudflare's JavaScript- or iframe-based Turnstiles.
+This extension is particularly useful for automating headless access to pages protected by Cloudflare's JavaScript or iframe-based Turnstiles.

 ## ✅ Features